 However, it would not be researched scientifically until the 1600s and 1700s.
 William Gilbert, a British scientist exploring the effects of electricity and magnetism on amber, was the first person to invent the term “electricity.”

 Electricity is derived from Gilbert’s new Latin word electricus, which means “of amber” or “like amber.”
 However, Benjamin Franklin did some of the essential work in the 18th century.

 Volta, Faraday, Ohm, and a host of other brilliant scientists contributed to our knowledge of the phenomenon, allowing us to harness and utilize it today.
 If you want to know more about electricity, electrical engineers, and how to pass different exams to become successful in electrical engineering, then visit Studyforfe.

 Top Innovations That Have Come From Electrical Engineering

 Electrical engineering is undergoing a rapid transformation as a result of ongoing breakthroughs and ambitious research in all areas around the world aimed at improving how we get, store, and utilize electrical energy.
 Despite substantial progress in recent years, the electrical engineering business shows no indications of slowing down, in fact, it is expanding at breakneck speed.
 Below are some of the best innovations that have come from Electrical Engineering.

 Customers now have several power supply businesses to choose from, and they can even make their own power, unlike in the past when they could just access the local power provider.
-Some consumers wish to sell their surplus current now that they have the ability to produce their own electricity.
+Some consumers wish to sell their surplus equipment to experts like brilliantelec.com as now that they can produce their electricity.
 As a result, the infrastructure for delivering power must evolve, with electrical engineering playing a key role.

 Companies are responding by adopting a smart grid, which is an information technology that uses advanced communication technologies and automated control systems.
 It integrates cutting-edge generation, transmission, and distribution technology with consumer electronics and appliances.